matinict/Magento2x-Ubuntu-Nginx/ssl.md

 ```
 sudo add-apt-repository ppa:certbot/certbot
 sudo apt install python-certbot-nginx

 ```

 It is now installed and ready to use.
 Certbot will look for server block with server name directive that matches your domain in your Nginx configuration to automatically configure SSL.

 1.1.
 Create Server Block

-You should already have server block for your domain /etc/nginx/sites-available/yourdomain.com with some basic configuration like server_name directive and Magento 2 root folder i.e.:
+You should already have server block for your domain /etc/nginx/sites-available/magento.lan with some basic configuration like server_name directive and Magento 2 root folder i.e.:

 ```
 upstream fastcgi_backend {
      server  unix:/run/php/php7.2-fpm.sock;
 }
 server {
-    server_name yourdomain.com;
+    server_name magento.lan
     listen 80;
-    set $MAGE_ROOT /var/www/yourmagentofolder;
+    set $MAGE_ROOT /var/www/magento.lan;
-    include /var/www/yourmagentofolder/nginx.conf.sample;
+    include /var/www/magento.lan/nginx.conf.sample;
 }
 ```

 * nginx.conf.sample is Nginx configuration file which comes with Magento.
 You check how to install and configure Magento 2 on Nginx on Magento official website.
 If you have just created server block you need enable it:

 ```
-sudo ln -s /etc/nginx/sites-available/yourdomain.com /etc/nginx/sites-enabled/
+sudo ln -s /etc/nginx/sites-available/magento.lan /etc/nginx/sites-enabled/
 ```

 Test nginx configuration If everything is ok reload nginx :